 Chateau Bellevue Vineyards, Terroir, Grapes, Winemaking

-Hubert de Bouard refers to the estate as the Petrus of St. Emilion, due to it’s high concentration of Merlot.
-Chateau Bellevue is a labor intensive wine to make.
-After the fruit is hand harvested from their Saint Emilion vineyards, the grapes are taken to the reception area and placed on four sorting tables.
 Vinification of Chateau Bellevue takes place in a combination of cement and oak tanks.
 Each block is fermented separately.
-In 2009, for the first time, 40% of the wine was micro-vinified, meaning that those grapes were fermented in barrel.
-Malolactic fermentation takes place in 100% new, French oak.
-The wine of Chateau Bellevue is aged in 100% new, French oak barrels.
+In 2009, for the first time, 40% of the wine was micro-vinified, meaning that those grapes were fermented in barrels.
+That no longer takes place.
+Today, the wine is whole berry fermented Malolactic fermentation takes place in 100% new, French oak barrels.
 Sur lies aging takes place in barrel for the first six months of the aging process.
 The wine of Chateau Bellevue is aged in 100% new, French oak barrels.

-Serving and Decanting Chateau Bellevue with Wine, Food and Pairing Tips
+Serving Chateau Bellevue with Wine and Food Pairing Tips

 Château Bellevue Wine Tasting Notes